Meg Lees

-Meg Heather Lees AO (née Francis, born 19 October 1948) is a former member of the Australian Senate from 1990 to 2005, representing the state of South Australia.
-She represented the Australian Democrats from 1990 to 2002, and was her party's leader from 1997 – 2001.
+Meg Heather Lees AO (née Francis, born 19 October 1948) is an Australian former politician who was a member of the Senate from 1990 to 2005, representing the state of South Australia.
+She represented the Australian Democrats from 1990 to 2002, and was her party's leader from 1997 to 2001.
+As party leader she controversially facilitated passage of the Howard government's Goods and Services Tax (GST).
+This decision ultimately split the party and began a series of damaging leadership spills and resignations, destroying their public support and causing the party to be effectively defunct after the 2007 Australian federal election that saw their final four Senators lose their seats.

 After being deposed by Natasha Stott Despoja, she quit the party to sit as an independent senator in 2002, adopting the party designation Australian Progressive Alliance from 2003 until her electoral defeat in 2005.
-As party leader, she controversially facilitated passage of the Howard Government's Goods and Services Tax (GST).

 Family life

 Lees was born in the Blue Mountains, west of Sydney.
 She became a teacher at Ingleburn High School and married Keith Lees, a fellow teacher, in about 1971.

-In 1974 they moved to Mount Gambier, where their two daughters were born.
+In 1974, they moved to Mount Gambier, where their two daughters were born.
 After both Keith and Meg became involved in the Australian Democrats, they moved to Adelaide, but the pressures of political activity led to the breakdown of their marriage.

-On Christmas Eve 2000, shortly before she was deposed as the Democrats' leader in the Senate, Lees was remarried to Adelaide lawyer Matthew Mitchell.
+On Christmas Eve 2000, shortly before she was deposed as the Democrats' leader in the Senate, Lees married Adelaide lawyer Matthew Mitchell.